seansovine/numerical_examples/cpp_matrix/README.md

 ## Building and running

-There is a simple shell script to build and run test scripts using the Makefile in this directory:
+There is a simple shell script to build and run test programs using the Makefile in this directory:

 ```shell
 chmod +x bld